North Charleston High School Principal Henry Darby will receive Order of the Palmetto award

 NORTH CHARLESTON, S.C.
-(WCBD) – North Charleston High School Principal Henry Darby will receive the Order of the Palmetto.
+(WCBD) – North Charleston High School Principal Henry Darby will receive the Order of the Palmetto, the state’s highest civilian honor, for his work to give back.

-He is receiving the reward in honor of his efforts to provide financial assistance for his students and their families by working a third job at Walmart.
+The prinicpal and long-time councilman is receiving the award for his efforts to provide financial assistance for students and their families by working a third job at Walmart.

-All of the money as a Walmart associate went towards support North Charleston High School families.
+All of the money he earns stocking store shelves overnight goes towards supporting students and families in need.

 The Order of the Palmetto is the state’s highest civilian honor awarded to citizens of South Carolina for extraordinary lifetime service and achievements of national or statewide significance.